The Mental Health of Customer Service Agents - the insights from our report

 AI has a major role in improving agents’ mental health

-Artificial Intelligence divides people into enthusiasts and the fearful.
+Artificial Intelligence divides people into enthusiasts and the fearful, but it can play a significant role in improving the mental health of customer service workers.
 One of the main reasons cited for AI scepticism in AI is that it would replace agents’ jobs.
-Press releases touting how many people', such as this one from Klarna, don’t do much to help matters.

 However, faced with a growing number of customer service tickets, brands need ways to increase capacity, and it’s simply not scalable to keep hiring while looking to keep margins low.
 Similarly, outsourcing vasts amounts of customer service tickets during peak times can be wildly inefficient if you underestimate the number of tickets you get.